Kacyper/rental-backend/README.md

 -> Next you can use swagger or use a link below to check controllers through POSTMAN.
 </ol>

-<b> I have implemented swagger to check controllers quicker, but below I provide a link to postman to access all request. </b>
+<b> I have implemented swagger to check controllers quicker, but below I provide a link to postman to access all requests. </b>

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/6e5ec90bf6be53a47398?action=collection%2Fimport)